Mandaue's at-large congressional district

-The legislative district of Mandaue, officially the lone district of Mandaue, is the representation of the highly urbanized city of Mandaue in the Congress of the Philippines.
+The Mandaue's at-large congressional district, officially the lone district of Mandaue, is the single representation of the highly urbanized city of Mandaue in the Congress of the Philippines.
 The city started to be represented in the lower house of the Congress by its lone congressional district after the 2022 elections.
+It is currently represented in the 20th Congress by Emmarie M. Ouano-Dizon of the Lakas–CMD (Lakas) and One Cebu (1CEBU).